Krytons/Progetto3ACarusoFallicaDSBD/README.md

 ## 4. Payment controller & Payment service
 As requested, our Payment Controller class exposes the following endpoints:
-- `POST payment/ipn`:this HTTP endpoint is used to simulate a payment notification coming from Paypal system.
+- `POST payment/ipn`: this HTTP endpoint is used to simulate a payment notification coming from Paypal system.

   The request must contain a Header called "X-User-ID" that contains an userId which is used by the Paypal Service to correctly generate a Payment entry.